Sharing online stories with heart

 Now I've had my re-think about what I'm doing and I'm delightfully cracking on with it I was wondering what to do with my Pinterest profile.
 So, yesterday I deleted loads of the boards I'd created earlier this year all relating to social media marketing.
 Gradually I'll start building my boards back up.
 And I stopped following lots of people who only pin on those subjects.
 Thanks to something called 'looping' I often see the same pins all the time.
 There's nothing new or fresh.

-In my feed there was no interesting writing, no interesting blog posts or stories.
+In my feed there was no interesting writing, no beautiful blog posts or stories.
 Nothing to make me click and read.

-Sometimes I want to be entertained.
+Sometimes I want to be entertained with words.
 To read something beautiful.
 Something heartfelt.

 And, thanks to algorithms, I'm finding it harder and harder to find blog posts I like to read.
 Those that fill me with emotion, that take me on a personal journey, that inspire or invigorate.
 Often with beautiful, wistful, photography, too.